Domestic Violence Hotlines

 This website for young people has been developed by the Domestic Violence Resource Centre Victoria.
 It has been designed to help people understand what family violence is, why it happens, how to recognise it and how to help others who are experiencing it.

 Penda is a free, national app with legal, financial, and personal safety information and referrals for women who have experienced domestic and family violence.
-It was developed by the Women’s Legal Service Qld with funding from Financial Literacy Australia.
+Domestic violence service apps should only be downloaded if you have safe, secure control and access to your phone.

 Safe Relationships Project